Seven states have partnered with FC2S to help current and former foster youth pay for college and provide the support they need to be successful.

-Eligible students may receive grants of up to $5,000 per year for up to five years or until their 23rd birthday.
+Eligible students may receive grants of up to $5,000 per year for up to five years or until their 26th birthday (in most states).
 ETV funds can be combined with other grants or scholarships to minimize or eliminate the need for student loans.

 “The ETV Program is not just financial aid, it is a system of academic and social support designed to help students successfully complete their education and become independent contributing members of society.” – Eileen McCaffrey, Executive Director of Foster Care to Success